top of page

 • Eion translates from Greek to a watery place (shoreline, bank, coast…)

-• Of Thraco-Macedonian coinages that cannot be definitely assigned to another major polis or a tribal group, this material is also the most abundant and was produced over a very long period of time
+• Among Thraco-Macedonian coinages that cannot be definitively assigned to a major polis or tribal group, this material is both abundant and spans a long duration

 • Eion minted electrum and silver in a variety of denominations across several distinct styles, all of which points to production of a civic mint of long duration and episodic productivity